ryansheehy0/Neo-C/possible_features.md

 	- Why not have the feature of when you move a file, it searches through all your code and updates the file path.
 		- That would be better.
 		- Just an extension and doesn't have to be built into the language.

-- Bloat
+## Bloat
-	- C++ includes many nice features over C, but it also includes a lot of bloat.
+C++ includes many nice features over C, but it also includes a lot of bloat.

+- `mutable`
+	- `const` after a member function doesn't allow you to change any internal variables in the class.
+	- `mutable` on a variable allows any of these function to change that variable and still be const.
-	- delete keyword
+- `delete`
-	- Remove enum classes.
+- Remove `enum class`.
 Use namespaces and enums.
 	- You can achieve the same result by putting an enum inside a namespace.
+- Casting?
+	- `const_cast`, `static_cast`, `reinterpret_cast`, `dynamic_cast`
+	- Why not use C style casting?
+- Constants?
+	- `constexpr`, `consteval`, `constinit`
+	- When could this be useful?
+- `throw`
+	- Shouldn't be handling errors this way.
+It can create memory leaks
+	- How else could you do it?
+- `protected`
+	- Used for inheritance.
+Allows child classes to use member variables, but not objects themselves.
+	- Would have to remove inheritance, so maybe not.
+- `co_await`, `co_return`, `co_yield`?
+- `export`?
+	- Could that be used for global state?
+- `register`
+	- it does nothing
+- Remove template meta programming

 ## Code formatting nazi?
 Neo-C enforces a certain style to your code.
 This is to allow a common look and feel to Neo-C.